zippy1981/PoorMansTSqlFormatter/README.md

 ### Features

-This fork of Poor Man's T-SQL Formatter (by Steve Russo - transistor1@github) has some enhancements to work with JET/ACE SQL for Microsoft Access; namely:
-* Correct exclamation mark (!) parsing, used in accessing dynamic property names within SQL
-* JET/ACE date formatting e.g. #1/1/1900 12:00:00 AM#

 * Simple Xml-based parse tree
 * Extensible, with possibility of supporting other SQL dialects (but none implemented)
 * Configurable according to SQL formatting preferences